rounaksalim95/Distributed_Systems_Assignment1/tests/test4/README.md

 ### Test Objective
 Test 4 shows the one-to-two situation.
-Node 2 and Node 4 are a subscribers and Node 3 is the publisher.
-Node 4 will shut down the broker much earlier than Node 2 and Node 3.
+Node 2 and Node 4 are a subscribers and Node 3 is the publisher. log2.txt and log4.txt should show the history list:
-### Expected Output
-log2.txt and log4.txt should show the history list:

 Node 2 should then receive the following series of messages: